Yono-class submarine

-The Yono-class submarine is a class of North Korean miniature submarines, produced for domestic use as well as for export.
+The Yono-class submarine is a class of North Korean midget submarines, produced for domestic use as well as for export.
 Also referred to as the Yeono class, these submarines displace 130 tons, significantly less than North Korea's larger 1,800-ton s.
 As of May 2010, North Korea is reported to operate ten of these submarines.
-Iran is reported to have at least one Yono submarine and to have copied the design as the Ghadir-class.
+North Korea has exported 14 submarines of Yono-class to Iran along established manufacturing facilities in the country.

 Design

 The Yono-class submarine was first created in 1965.